oslabs-beta/dashport/README.md

   }
 )
 ```
 After authentication, Dashport will have serialized an ID and manipulated user information based on the developer's defined serializer, and have created a session.
 In order to get the user information in another route, Dashport's deserialize property can be used as middleware.
-If the framework is Oak, deserialize will store the user information on **ctx.locals** for the next middleware to access.
+If the framework is Oak, deserialize will store either the user information or an Error on **ctx.locals** for the next middleware to access.
 ```
 router.get('/user-favorites',
   dashport.deserialize,